 Aurora senior Jackie Schane was the first NACC runner across the line, placing 22nd with a 22:38.0 clocking.
 Edgewood's Piper Atnip was next across with a 26th-place time of 22:43.1, while Benedictine's Emma Roberts became the league's third-and-final all-region runner with a time of 22:58.5 to finish 34th overall.
 Aurora's Jazzmine Reyes (58th, 23:29.4) and Edgewood's Taylor Mair (69th, 23:41.3) round out the top-5 NACC finishers.

-NACC champion Edgewood was the highest-placed conference squad in the women's team scoring, placing 19th of 36 complete teams with 540 points.
+Aurora was the highest-place conference squad in the women's team scoring, placing 17th of 36 complete teams with 505 points.
+NACC champion Edgewood was two spots back in 19th place with 540 points.
 Concordia Wisconsin (694) placed 24th as a team followed by Benedictine (759) in 25th, MSOE (786) in 28th, Wisconsin Lutheran (845) in 31st and Mount Mary (1092) in 34th.
 Illinois Tech, Marian and Rockford also sent runners to this year's regional meet.

 Washington University in St. Louis (58 points) and UW-Eau Claire (93 points) occupied the top two spots to qualify for the NCAA Championships.
 Wheaton's Hannah Roeske won the regional title with a time of 21:21.8.